 Journaling and prayer.
 What are your thoughts on homemade communion?

 Finished writing in an entire journal yesterday, and it’s time to begin a new one!
 These are my prayer journals, the worn one on the left is the old one.
 Took me a little over four months to fill every inch with essays on prayer and spiritual journeying.
-Also if you swipe you’ll see a little communion sacrament I made and gave myself this morning.
-Though our priest can not bless it, I said a little prayer and took it as a symbol of what we would do in church, which I feel is ok.
+Also if you swipe you’ll see a … Continue reading Journaling and prayer.
+What are your thoughts on homemade communion?

 Seventeen Lost Stories of W. Somerset Maugham